pgbarletta/locuaz/docs/source/scorers.rst

 ====================
-Scoring Functions
+Scorers
 ====================

-All scoring functions (SFs) should be inside the ``['paths']['scoring_functions']`` (see input config yaml) directory.
+All scorers (SFs) should be inside the ``['paths']['scoring_functions']`` (see input config yaml) directory.
-Their folder names should match the exact SF names used in the config file and their binaries should be on the top level of their folders and also be named with the exact SF name.
+Their folder names should match the exact names of the scorers used in the config file and their binaries should be on the top level of their folders and also be named with the exact scorer's name.
-Some scoring functions have additional requirements, like parameter files, or the case of **gmxmmpbsa** which is included with the protocol and only needs an input text file.
+Some scorers have additional requirements, like parameter files, or the case of **gmxmmpbsa** which is included with the protocol and only needs an input text file.

 Additional requirements for specific SFs
 ---------------------------------------------

-Assuming a scoring functions folder set to: ``['paths']['scoring_functions']=home/user/my_SFs``.
+Assuming a scorers folder set to: ``['paths']['scoring_functions']=home/user/my_SFs``.

 gmxmmpbsa
 ^^^^^^^^^^^
 | gmxmmpbsa directory: ``home/user/my_SFs/gmxmmpbsa``

-This is the only scoring function that comes bundled with the protocol.
+This is the only scorer that comes bundled with the protocol.
 Inside the **gmxmmpbsa** folder, a **gmxmmpbsa** input text file is needed.
 The contents are up to the user.
 For example, for a simple MM-GBSA::